 This texture instance holds the rendered pixels.
 Use it as input for further processing.

 Renders to the depth buffer.
 Default is true.

 Renders to the stencil buffer.
-Default is true.
+Default is false.

 If set, the scene depth will be rendered to this texture.
 Default is null.

 Sets the size of the render target.

 Adopts the settings of the given render target.

 Dispatches a dispose event.